RyanMcG/manners/README.md

   higher-order predicate generating functions][valip.predicates] which are compatible with *manners* (since they are just predicates).

 Clearly validating maps is a common problem in Clojure.
-I think this is due to the web application use case of validating parameters as well as the use of custom maps without a strongly defined (i.e. typed) schema.
-Personally I find Clojure's default data types empowering and it seems like others do as well, enough to prefer validating maps using libraries in some cases.
-The case for validating arbitrary values exists though and the fact that none of the above offers validation on non-maps would be bizarre if they were not all designed to worked with a keyed type of data structure.
-Having been primarily doing Rails development for my so far short professional career I've become accustomed to keyed errors but I have rarely found much value in them.
-When I want to flash a message to a user I do want a well worded message and `Model#errors.full_messages` has never been it.
+A common use case is the web application which needs to validate its parameters.
+Another is custom maps without a strongly defined (i.e. typed) schema.

+The case for validating arbitrary values exists and the fact that none of the above offers validation on non-maps would be bizarre if they were not all designed to worked with a keyed type of data structure.
+Having been primarily doing Rails development for my, so far, short professional career I've become accustomed to keyed errors but I have rarely found much value in them.
+When I want to flash a message to a user I desire a well worded message for the given context and `Model#errors.full_messages` has never been it.

 In an effort to be more generic this library differs from those above by not caring on what field an error occurred.
 There is no concept of a value needing